What is a Landing Page?

 Landing pages benefit greatly from being promoted or advertised.
-Search engines optimization (SEO) plays a big role in helping a landing page capture organic traffic.
+Search engine optimization (SEO) plays a big role in helping a landing page capture organic traffic.
 Along with page optimization, paid advertising through search engines or social media platforms can also be used to generate more inorganic traffic, helping you reach more viewers in a shorter amount of time.

 A few types of Landing page

 The goal of a Lead-capture Page is to generate leads by collecting viewers’ information.
-Due to it being very versatile, this type of page often shows up in the middle of the sales funnel - at which point viewers tend to evaluate your products/services and are on the fence of continuing or exiting.
+Due to it being very versatile, this type of page often shows up in the middle of the sales funnel – at which point viewers tend to evaluate your products/services and are on the fence about continuing or exiting.